owlistic-notes/owlistic/docs/website/docs/faq.md

 ## How can I contribute to the project?

 We welcome contributions!
 Please read our [Contributing](../contributing/pull-requests.md) guidelines for more information on how to get involved.

-## Where can I find help if I encounter issues?

-If you encounter any issues, please refer to the [Troubleshooting](../troubleshooting/common-issues.md) section for common problems and solutions.
-You can also reach out to the community through our GitHub discussions.

 ## How do I report a bug?